Luxoft/qml-coreui/docs/admin/build.md

 coreui-admin os --check
 ```

+!!! info

-Note: The OS command is currently only supported on Ubuntu.
+    The OS command is currently only supported on Ubuntu.

 The check command will either be positive or negative.
 In the case the result is negative please run the os init command.